matthewarthur/presentations/stl-python-feb19.md

 * Why do you use an IDE?
   * Usual reasons: Match ()s & []s, indent properly, autocomplete, error tracing, etc
 * What IDEs?
-  * I use VS Code (now), Atom seems fine, there are lots!
+  * I use VS Code (now), Atom seems fine, I didn't like Pycharm
+    * There are lots!

 ## 3 Jupyter Notebooks!
 * What: